mhx2718/mhx2718.github.io/index.md

 title: homepage
 ---

-Welcome to the homepage for project_title
+Welcome to the homepage for the project: Deformation-Aware Mechanical Structure Generation.